How to Set Up Text Analysis in Displayr: A Step-by-Step Guide

 The goal of cleaning and processing the text is to reduce the number of unique words that you are including in your analysis to a manageable, meaningful collection.

-Common Processing Steps
+Common Text Analysis Steps

 This example shows the words that have been identified in a set of Donald Trump's tweets (see Sentiment analysis is simple for more on this data set).
 We have applied very little cleaning, and so there is a lot of junk in here - mainly from hashtags and links in the text.
-By applying some additional cleaning steps we can get rid of the junk, and reduce the list of 638 unique words to a smaller, more meaningful, set.
+By applying some additional cleaning steps, we can get rid of the junk and reduce the list of 638 unique words to a smaller, more meaningful set.
 Click here to try this out for yourself in Displayr.

 The different kinds of processing steps are described as follows.